 - To conduct unauthorized not-for-profit business activities;

 - To conduct any activity or solicitation for political or religious causes;

 Users of Wiregrass Georgia Technical College computers and computer systems are subject to the System’s policy on the development of Intellectual Property.
-Any violation of this policy and rules may result in disciplinary action against the student.
+Any violation of the policy and rules may result in disciplinary action against the student.
 When and where applicable, law enforcement agencies may be involved.
-For more information on acceptable computer and internet usage, please visit the Technical College System of Georgia State Board Policy and Procedures Manual – II.
-C. 4.
+For more information on acceptable computer and internet usage, please visit the Technical college System of Georgia State Board Policy and Procedures Manual – 3.3.4p.
 Acceptable Computer and Internet Use.

 Higher Education Opportunity Act (HEOA) Disclosure Statement